mochi-hpc/mofka/docs/usage/deployment.rst

 .. literalinclude:: ../_code/storage-persistent-config.jx9
    :language: cpp

-This JX9 file contains is a script that mostly looks like the *storage.json* configuration we had before, except for the fact that this configuration is *returned* from the script after being completed with two parameters, :code:`$database_path` and :code:`$target_path`, which are themselves generated from an :code:`$id` parameter.
+This JX9 file contains a script that mostly looks like the *storage.json* configuration we had before, except for the fact that this configuration is *returned* from the script after being completed with two parameters, :code:`$database_path` and :code:`$target_path`, which are themselves generated from an :code:`$id` parameter.